alexgarces/react-typeform-embed/README.md

 ### Widget

-With the **widget embed type** you can embed your Typeform in a DOM element, inline in page.
+With the **widget embed type** you can embed your form inline, in a DOM element.

 ```js
 import React from 'react';